 Amazon (AMZN) has long been feared in the telehealth market due to their obvious interest (PillPack, the failed healthcare initiative with J.P.
 Morgan and Berkshire Hathaway, Amazon Care, etc.) and potent capabilities.
 What is it about ONEM that caught AMZN’s attention?
 We try to answer that below using excerpts from expert call transcripts.
-These transcripts are worth the full read: access the Stream by AlphaSense library free for 14 days.
+These transcripts are worth the full read: request access to the Stream by AlphaSense expert transcript library here.

 AMZN (Amazon) to Acquire ONEM (One Medical Group)

 You could tell a story about ONEM like this.
 They started with a mission to improve patient outcomes by increasing access to preventative care, which would also reduce health insurance costs for employers.
 Those missions are contrary to the incentives of the healthcare system, which wants more appointments at higher prices, but ONEM effectively threaded that needle to reach individual doctors and patients, who nearly universally love the service.
 They should have been on their way to glory, but the January 2020 IPO followed by the pandemic severely impacted employee morale and company culture, ultimately leading to their (expected) acquisition by AMZN.
 Here’s that story according to former executives of ONEM:

 ONEM had to simultaneously serve three groups with conflicting incentives